Carbohydrates with added value

 Like sucrose, sugar substitutes belong to the group of carbohydrates.
 From a legal point of view, they are sweeteners, classified as sugar alcohols (polyols) because of their chemical structure.
 One of their main characteristics is their sweet taste.
-Although they are somewhat less sweet than sucrose – between 40 and 80 % depending on the product – the taste profiles of some sugar substitutes are very similar to that of table sugar.
+Although they are less sweet than sucrose – between 40 and 80 % depending on the product – the taste profiles of some sugar substitutes are very similar to that of table sugar.
+Demand for crystalline forms of sugar substitutes is growing, and not only for use as sweeteners.
+Areas of application range from the food sector to pharmaceuticals and cosmetics, and to the chemical industry.